 Everyone in our group needs to have their individual name (or number) printed on their item.
 Can an iBuy collect that info?

 Yes, we can collect this info to be printed on the items.
-Ask your account manager about adding the necessary fields to your iBuy.
+Ask your creative project manager about adding the necessary fields to your iBuy.

 I want you to ship the items individually to everyone.
 Can you do that?